-Tunica mucosa: Urothelion of 4–5 cell layers which encloses a stellar lumen
+Tunica mucosa: Urothelium of 4–5 cell layers which encloses a stellar lumen

 - Tela submucosa or Lamina propria: loose connective tissue

-- Tunica muscularis: spirally organised muscular tissues which are responsible for peristalsis.
+- Tunica muscularis: spirally organized muscular tissues that are responsible for peristalsis.
 It is further divided into:

-- Tunica adventitia: connective tissue layer in which blood and nerve vessels are located
+- Tunica adventitia: connective tissue layer containing blood and nerve vessels

 Peristaltic movements of the hollow organ are possible through the Tunica muscularis, so that urine can be transported in other body positions other than just when standing in the direction of the urinary bladder.
 The peristaltic wave takes place 1–4 times per minute.
 Through relaxation, urine is absorbed in the ureter and is transported caudally through the contraction of the walls.